 Vaginal discharge is very often a normal and regular occurrence.
 But, there are some types of discharge that may be a sign of an infection.
-Abnormal discharge can be green or yellow or foul smelling.
-Generally, Yeast or bacterial infection causes abnormal foul-smelling discharge.
+Abnormal discharge can be green or yellow or foul-smelling.
+Generally, Yeast or bacterial infection causes the abnormal foul-smelling discharge.

 The vaginal smell can vary all through your menstrual cycle and may be particularly noticeable right after the sex.
 Usual sweating can also be a reason for vaginal odor.
 Although it may be appealing to douche or use vaginal perfume to decrease vaginal smell, these products might actually increase irritation and other vaginal problems.

 What are the causes of smelly vaginal discharge?

 Change in hormone and discharges also lead to a foul-smelling vagina.
 Vaginal discharges during menstruation and between ovulation and your next period can have a more unpleasant smell.
 Another possible hormonal cause is menopause, during which decreased estrogen levels cause vaginal tissue to thin and be less acidic.
 Generally, women undergoing menopause observe a smelly, watery discharge